5 Reasons You Need an Insulated Garage Door

 That’s true even if your garage isn’t insulated.

 In the past, people thought that an insulated garage door was unnecessary.
 After all, the rest of the garage is rarely insulated.
 The engineers at Clopay Doors decided to put this idea to the test.

-They measured temperatures inside of an uninsulated garage in 20 degree weather.
-With a single layer door (no insulation) the temperature inside the garage was only 30 degrees.
+They measured temperatures inside of an uninsulated garage in 20-degree weather.
+With a single-layer door with no insulation, the temperature inside the garage was only 30 degrees.
 But with an insulated garage door, temperatures inside the garage climbed to 42 degrees.

 Another benefit of an insulated garage door is added durability.